isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution989.md

 ---
-title: iCHEF Integrated Digital Ordering POS Version V 2.0 - iCHEF Digital Ordering (Small)
+title: iCHEF is an integrated digital ordering solution to help small F&B businesses operate efficiently on a single platform.
+With iCHEF, business can digitally place order on tablet devices or on customer's phone, directly into the kitchen stations, manage orders and payment, track regular customer visits, create loyalty programs, manage inventory, analyses their business through the same simple solution.
 permalink: /productivity-solutions-grant/solutionrepo/solution989
 ---

 ### Description

-iCHEF is an integrated digital ordering solution to help small F&B businesses operate efficiently on a single platform.
-With iCHEF, business can digitally place order on tablet devices or on customer's phone, directly into the kitchen stations, manage orders and payment, track regular customer visits, create loyalty programs, manage inventory, analyses their business through the same simple solution.
+201606474N

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_iCHEF_20200289_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria